 - The bedroom was a normal size bedroom and I didn’t realize how big the SlumberPod was.
 It feels huge over our small travel crib but after I used the SlumberPod again I think it was just a combination of the room size and the furniture in it.
 As you’ll see in the next scenario, when you’re using the SlumberPod in a hotel environment I don’t think this is an issue.
 We still made it work with the vacation home bedroom, it was just a tight space to move around and with so many people doing Airbnb in lieu of hotels these days, I thought it would be good to call this out.

-2. Review of the SlumberPod in a hotel room.
-(In this situation we used it with a more traditional play yard.)
+Here we used the SlumberPod with a traditional play yard.
 The SlumberPod was clutch on our recent vacation to Chicago.
 In a hotel setting, there is plenty of open space for the SlumberPod and we didn’t even notice the size.
 We were traveling for a wedding and had a babysitter set to watch my son one night.
 It was really nice to be able to let her use her phone/iPad in the room and not worry about the light.
 Additionally, the bathroom had a glass wall to the bedroom so anytime the bathroom light was on you could see it in the bedroom.
 The SlumberPod allows my son to nap while others are doing things in the hotel room that require light, e.g., getting ready for the wedding, and helps him sleep more soundly at night away from home.
 I was still concerned with putting the TV on while he slept in the SlumberPod but it was more a concern for noise than for light.

 Overall, I highly recommend the SlumberPod.
 I do wish I had started using the SlumberPod when my son was younger.
 Although he was excited to hang out in it when he first saw it set up he was hesitant to go in at bed time and I had to climb in with him to get him to calm down (normally he goes down easily on his own).
 Also, I would highly recommend practicing setting it up.
 It took me a few tries at home to get it right and I was so happy to tested it first.
 The instructions are a little bit confusing but they suggest you watch the video and the video was very helpful to set it up.
 At first I was concerned it would be one more thing to lug around when traveling but it fit right in our car seat bag without an issue so we hardly noticed we were bringing it.
 It folds into its travel bag really easily too so taking it down is a breeze.